sbarba/cleartest/readme.md

 go()
 ```

 That's it.
 It imports the `go` function and calls it.
-What it doesn't show is that `go()` returns a `Run` object.
+What it doesn't show is that `go()` returns an overall `Run` object.
 The `Run` object contains our overall results and the results of each script in `script_runs`.
 Let's make our own runner which saves the `Run` object in a variable we'll call `results`.
 Then we'll print its contents.

 ```
 from __future__ import print_function